-\CSLLeftMargin{{[}73{]} } \CSLRightInline{European Commission, \emph{{Commission Implementing Regulation} ({EU}) 2015/1502 of 8 september 2015 on setting out minimum technical specifications and procedures for assurance levels for electronic identification means pursuant to article 8(3) of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} on electronic identification and trust services for electronic transactions in the internal market}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2015.
+\CSLLeftMargin{{[}80{]} } \CSLRightInline{European Commission, {``Commission Implementing Regulation (EU) 2015/1502 of 8 September 2015 on setting out minimum technical specifications and procedures for assurance levels for electronic identification means pursuant to Article 8(3) of Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2015/1502/oj}}

-\CSLLeftMargin{{[}74{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2024/2977 of 28 november 2024 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards person identification data and electronic attestations of attributes issued to {European Digital Identity Wallets}}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2024.
+\CSLLeftMargin{{[}81{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2024/2977 of 28 November 2024 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards person identification data and electronic attestations of attributes issued to European Digital Identity Wallets.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2024/2977/oj}}

-\CSLLeftMargin{{[}75{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, \emph{{Commission Implementing Regulation} ({EU}) 2024/2980 of 28 november 2024 laying down rules for the application of {Regulation} ({EU}) no 910/2014 of the {European Parliament} and of the {Council} as regards notifications to the {Commission} concerning the european digital identity wallet ecosystem}, Official Journal of the European Union, Legislation, Publications Office of the European Union, 2024.
+\CSLLeftMargin{{[}82{]} } \CSLRightInline{European Commission and Directorate-General for Communications Networks, Content and Technology, {``Commission Implementing Regulation (EU) 2024/2980 of 28 November 2024 laying down rules for the application of Regulation (EU) No 910/2014 of the European Parliament and of the Council as regards notifications to the Commission concerning the European Digital Identity Wallet ecosystem.''} In Legislation.
+Publications Office of the European Union.
 Available: \url{http://data.europa.eu/eli/reg_impl/2024/2980/oj}}